 Despite legislation enabling deferred consent, its use remains controversial.
-Patients in such trials do not have an opportunity to veto the investigational interventions because these will have already been performed by the time deferred consent is sought.^{13 14} Internationally, there is a lack of research that describes public attitude towards deferred consent13 and how to make it appropriate to the needs of parents, children and practitioners.
-Researchers in the United States using research consent waivers15 are required to use a community consultation approach whereby the researchers are required to consult with representatives of the community from which participants are derived, as well as post public notices of the study protocol, risks, benefits and results.^{15 16} However, the Food and Drug Administration (FDA) have recently issued guidance on conducting emergency research without consent17 in response to varied practice, including wide variations in the consultation methods used.^{18 19}
+Patients in such trials do not have an opportunity to veto the investigational interventions because these will have already been performed by the time deferred consent is sought.13 14 Internationally, there is a lack of research that describes public attitude towards deferred consent13 and how to make it appropriate to the needs of parents, children and practitioners.
+A trial conducted almost a decade ago compared the effectiveness of buccal midazolam versus rectal diazepam for the emergency treatment of status epileptics in children.
+15 As it was not deemed appropriate to seek consent from a parent while their child was in a tonic-clonic seizure, consent was deferred until as soon as practically possible after treatment.
+Consultation took place as part of the trial to explore the acceptability of deferred consent with participating families, although the findings of this consultation were never reported.
+Researchers in the USA using research consent waivers16 are required to use a community consultation approach whereby the researchers are required to consult with representatives of the community from which participants are derived, as well as post public notices of the study protocol, risks, benefits and results.
+However, the Food and Drug Administration (FDA) has recently issued guidance on conducting emergency research without consent in response to varied practice, including wide variations in the consultation methods used.
+However, as well as post protocol and pr